JohnBanas/HTML-practice/README.md

 fanpage.css
 ```

 <p>You can control the content through the HTML file; either by changing the element itself, or replacing the data between the angled brackets.
 Feel free to play, explore, and experiment.
-If you would like to see examples of how you can change the content and style, please visit the <a herf="#videoDemonstration">walkthrough video</a>I made.</p>
+If you would like to see examples of how you can change the content and style, please visit the <a href="#videoDemonstration">walkthrough video</a> I made.</p>

 <p>&nbsp</p>